Rex Ryan Fired by Bills: Latest Details, Comments and Reaction

 An anemic offensive performance in Week 1 against the Baltimore Ravens was concerning enough, but a defensive collapse in Week 2 against the New York Jets reinforced the notion that Ryan hadn't done enough to retool the Bills.

-And while Buffalo did respond to an 0-2 start with four straight wins, three straight losses from Weeks 7-9 crippled optimism that had started to crop up throughout October.
+And while Buffalo did respond to a 0-2 start with four straight wins, three straight losses from Weeks 7-9 defused optimism that had started to crop up throughout October.

-A pair of wins over the Cincinnati Bengals and Jacksonville Jaguars in Weeks 11 and 12 cooled off the hot seat just a bit, but back-to-back losses to the Oakland Raiders and Pittsburgh Steelers in the heat of the playoff chase in the ensuing two weeks sent Buffalo tumbling back below .500.
+A pair of wins over the Cincinnati Bengals and Jacksonville Jaguars in Weeks 11 and 12 cooled off the hot seat just a bit, but back-to-back losses to the Oakland Raiders and Pittsburgh Steelers in the heat of the playoff chase over the ensuing two weeks sent Buffalo tumbling back below .500.

-Counting 2016, Ryan has now failed to qualify for the playoffs in each of his last six seasons as a head coach.
+Counting 2016, Ryan has now failed to qualify for the playoffs in each of his last six seasons as a head coach after leading the Jets to consecutive AFC Championship Games in his first two years with them.
 The Bills, meanwhile, are still pining for their first trip to the postseason since 1999.

 |Season